 I love where we live – especially in the summer months.
 Honestly, there isn’t too much of a need to plan big getaways, there is so much to do here on Long Island!
 But even though I have lived here almost my whole life, there was one place I was really hoping to get to this summer!
-So a few weekends ago we took a Day Trip to Fire Island.
+So a few weekends ago we took a Fire Island Day Trip!

 Photo credit: Vito Fun via VisualHunt / CC BY

-Fire Island is a barrier island off the main island that we live on.
+Fire Island is a barrier island off the main island of Long Island.
 Along the south shore (where we live) there are a few barrier islands – if you have heard of or been to places like Long Beach, Atlantic Beach, Jones Beach or Robert Moses, you have been to a barrier island!
 But unlike those others, Fire Island is only accessible by boat.

 Okay that’s apparently not 100% true – you can access the eastern and western most parts of Fire Island by parking at either Robert Moses or Smith Point and walking over to Fire Island proper.